rehret/pips/README.md

 Pull requests will undergo a technical and functional review.
 After both reviews have passed, and given that the base and feature branches are correct (as stated above), the pull request will be merged by the maintainer.

 ## Issues
-- Before opening a new [https://github.com/rehret/pips/issues](GitHub issue), please search the existing issues to see if it has already been reported.
+- Before opening a new [GitHub issue](https://github.com/rehret/pips/issues), please search the existing issues to see if it has already been reported.
 - When opening a new issue, please provide as much detail as possible, including, but not limited to: the full error message, file name and line number, and steps to reproduce.
 - Please avoid adding "+1" comments to issues.
 Instead, add the :+1: reaction to the orignal issue message.